 (a) Submission of Motion.

 (1) Notice.
 Notice must be served and filed with a motion.
-The notice must indicate the time of oral argument, or that the motion will be decided on briefs unless oral argument is timely requested.
+The notice must indicate the time of the hearing, whether the hearing is for presenting evidence, oral argument, or both, or that the motion will be decided on briefs unless a hearing is timely requested.

-(3) Requesting oral argument.
-If any party who has timely served and filed a brief requests oral argument, the request must be granted.
-A timely request for oral argument must be granted even if the moving party has previously served notice indicating that the motion is to be decided on briefs.The party requesting oral argument must secure a time for the argument and serve notice upon all other parties.
-Requests for oral argument or the taking of evidence must be made not later than seven days after expiration of the time for filing the answer brief.
-If the party requesting oral argument fails within 14 days of the request to secure a time for the argument, the request is waived and the matter is considered submitted for decision on the briefs.
+(3) Requesting a hearing.
+If any party who has timely served and filed a brief requests a hearing, the request must be granted.
+A timely request for a hearing must be granted even if the moving party has previously served notice indicating that the motion is to be decided on briefs.The party requesting a hearing must secure a time for the hearing and serve notice upon all other parties.
+Requests for a hearing or the taking of evidence must be made not later than seven days after expiration of the time for filing the answer brief.
+If the party requesting a hearing fails within 14 days of the request to secure a time for the hearing, the request is waived and the matter is considered submitted for decision on the briefs.
 If an evidentiary hearing is requested in a civil action, notice must be served at least 21 days before the time specified for the hearing.

 (b) Court hearing.
-The court may hear oral argument on any motion.
+The court may set a hearing on any motion.
 If permitted by the court, a hearing may be held using contemporaneous audio or audiovisual transmission by reliable electronic means.
 After reviewing the parties' submissions, the court may require oral argument and may allow or require evidence on a motion.

 (c) Failure to File Briefs.
 Failure to file a brief by the moving party may be deemed an admission that, in the opinion of party or counsel, the motion is without merit.
 Failure to file a brief by the opposing party may be deemed an admission that, in the opinion of party or counsel, the motion is meritorious.
 Even if an answer brief is not filed, the moving party must still demonstrate to the court that it is entitled to the relief requested.